Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/push-it-to-the-limit-WACON-2023-prequal.md

 # Optimisation 1

-Just a minor optimisiation: since p must be odd, we can reduce the bound by 1 bit by changing
+Just a minor optimisation: since p must be odd, we can reduce the bound by 1 bit by changing

 ```python
         f = p_high * 2**(p_bits-p_high_bits) + x